xjtu-gwdg/Permafrost_HYRB/README.md

 # Permafrost_HYRB

 ## Overview
 This project is an example implementation of the GIPL2 permafrost model ([GIPL](https://github.com/Elchin/GIPL))  for the Headwater of the Yellow River Basin (HYRB).
-This project provides a demonstration of running the GIPL2 model with input data from 2010 to 2012.
+This project provides a demonstration of running the GIPL2 model with input data from 2010 to 2012 to simulate the MAGT dynamics of permafrost.
 The temporal resolution of the simulation is 1 month, and the spatial resolution is 1 km.

 ## Project Structure
 ```